Identifying The Benefits: What Is A Magnesium Supplement Good for?

 How to take Magnesium Supplements

 For adults, the daily recommended intake of magnesium is 300-400 mg of elemental magnesium.
 Magnesium supplements start to take effect around 30 minutes after ingestion.
 However, the dosage timing doesn’t really matter.
-To reap the benefits of prompting sleep we suggest taking it at night, while to promote a balanced stress response we suggest taking it during the day.
+To reap the benefits of promoting sleep we suggest taking it at night, while for other health goals, we suggest taking it during the day.

 Wondering when is it best to take magnesium supplements?
 Find out more from experts in the field!